gobackup/gobackup.github.io/source/index.html.md

 ### Notifier

-GoBackup Notifiers for send notifications to your, when the backup has been successfully or failed.
+GoBackup Notifiers send notifications to you when the backup has been successful or failed.